Pro text/hex editor

 Syntax Styles

 Clicking the Plus icon creates a new style and clicking the X icon deletes the selected style.
 Note that some Syntax Highlighters automatically create syntax styles if they do not already exist.
 The Up and Down arrows can be used to move styles to a new position in the list.
 To rename a style double-click the style name in the list.
-Note that any created styles are marked as bold in the list and the Reset button will not appear beside the color when it is modified.
+To perform syntax highlighting with a bold font, enable the check box in the Bold column.
+Note that any created styles are shown as bold in the list and the Reset button will not appear beside the color when it is modified.
 Styles are exported automatically when the current Theme is exported using the Export... button.
 Styles can also be created in Binary Templates that do Syntax Highlighting if they call the HighlightFindStyle function.

 Clicking the Reset button will return all of the colors to their default values but note that any created Syntax Styles will be kept but moved to the bottom of the Syntax Styles list.